-Trigger Added: Sales of Weapons of Mass Destruction and Advanced Conventional Weapons-Related Technology
+Trigger Added: Sales of Weapons Related Technology

 The Iran Freedom Support Act (P.L.
 109-293, signed September 30, 2006) amended ISA-by adding Section 5(b)(1)-to add a trigger: that ISA sanctions should be imposed on firms or persons who sell to Iran (or to persons who the exporter knows will re-export to Iran) technology useful for weapons of mass destruction (WMD) or "destabilizing numbers and types" of advanced conventional weapons.